Writing the college or scholarship essay doesn’t have to be scary.

 They do not know what college admissions officers are looking for.
 College admissions officers want to know “who you are”.
 You are taking them into a specific moment in time, some part of your life, into great detail so the reader feels like they are there.
 These kids are writing very surface-level essays.
 I’m certain they “think” they are going deep, but they are not.

-That’s your job as a parent reviewing your teen’s essay, is to separate yourself as the parent, and read from the perspective of an outsider who does not know your teen, who only knows what is on the transcript and application.
+That’s your job as a parent to review your teen’s essay, to read from the perspective of an outsider who does not know your teen, who only knows what is on the transcript and application.

 What’s Missing?